opencollab/arpack-ng/README.md

 > Example programs for Parallel ARPACK may be found in the directory `PARPACK/EXAMPLES`.
 Look at the README file for further information.

-### Install
+## Install 🚀

-The following instructions explain how to make the ARPACK library by using autotools and cmake.
+Unlike ARPACK, ARPACK-NG is providing autotools and cmake based build system.
+In addition, `ARPACK-NG` also provides `iso_c_binding` support, which enables to call fortran subroutines natively from C or C++.

-First obtain the source code from github:
+First, obtain the source code 📥 from github:

 ```bash
 git clone https://github.com/opencollab/arpack-ng.git
 cd ./arpack-ng
 ```

-If you prefer the ssh, then use following to obtain the source code.
+If you prefer the ssh to obtain the source code, then use:

 ```bash
 git clone git@github.com:opencollab/arpack-ng.git
 cd ./arpack-ng
 ```

+> Note, It is recommended to install `arpack` at standard location on your system by using your root privilage.

-#### Using auto-tools
+### Using auto-tools

-Now use the following commands to auto-configure, build and install the `arpack-ng`.
+In the source directory, use the following commands to ◉ auto-configure, 📦 build and install the `arpack-ng`.

 ```bash
 sh bootstrap